estfernan/SAFARI/README.md

 ## Get Started

 Examples are provided for the main functions.
 One may get started from those examples and the function documentation.
-We also provide a command-line tool for applications in the terminal.

 ``` r
 library(SAFARI)